orthecreedence/beanstalk-async/README.md

 ===============
 This is a driver to communication asynchronously with a beastalkd server in Common Lisp.
 It requires [cl-async](https://github.com/orthecreedence/cl-async).

-This library is currently in *alpha*, so please don't use it for production until all the bugs/issues are ironed out.
+It's currently in *alpha*, so please don't use it for production until all the bugs/issues are ironed out.

 Commands
 --------